exostin/Python-quiz/README.md

 PS large thanks to Tom Faulkner and other redditors for help!

 TO DO:
-- Read questions from json file (optional)
+- Read questions from json file (opportunity to use many languages, and make this quiz universal)